Our Goals

 Showcase their expertise, personalities, and institutions in the Winter Classic Student Cluster Competition.

-The 2023 Winter Classic will be hosting twelve teams of students from Historically Black Colleges and Universities (HBCUs) and Hispanic Serving Institutions (HSIs).
-Click on the link above to see the full roster for 2023.
+The 2025 Winter Classic is featuring a competition record 15 teams of students from Historically Black Colleges and Universities (HBCUs) and Hispanic Serving Institutions (HSIs).

 Mentors fulfill a vital role in the Winter Classic Cluster Competition.
 Teams run their HPC benchmarks and applications on clusters in the mentor data centers, giving the students the rare chance to use a real-life HPC system.
 Mentors select the application that teams will run in the mentor data center.
 Mentors teach the team about the application, how to build and run it, how to profile it, and give the teams tips and tricks on application optimization.

-Without our sponsors, there wouldn’t be a 2023 Winter Classic Cluster Competition, it’s as simple as that.
+Without our sponsors, there wouldn’t be a 2025 Winter Classic Cluster Competition, it’s as simple as that.
 We’re grateful for their generous support.
-Sponsors this year will be interacting with the teams, supporting them with meal nights, “cluster competition survival kits’, and looking to recruit students for internships and full-time career positions.
+Sponsors also actively recruit student participants for internship and full-time career positions.

 About the Organizers